leviat0925/DeepDream-Experiment/README.md

 Going from left to right the only parameter that changed was the number of iterations (from left to right: 2, 5, 10).

+Other results can be seen in `data/out-images/VGG16_EXPERIMENTAL_IMAGENET`, with the differences in the data labeled among the naming.

 ## Challenge
 1.The error I met
 But I failed to use the tensorflow core, It always show that the 'keras' is mot defined, although I have check that the version of my tensorflow, make sure that the offical tensorflow contain the keras- gpu, and I have tried several version, it still does not work, so I back to pytorch to work on my project.